 If you and your other half have something to celebrate, dine in a special cabin.
 Instead of the usual wooden benches it boasts a festively decorated dinner table and chairs.
 Having a candlelight dinner in the Giant Ferris Wheel will give you a good six rounds, ticks both a classic attraction and food, and is something you will hardly ever forget.
 Cabins are heated in the winter.

 Vienna Prater amusement park.
-Just opposite the Giant Ferris Wheel you can lift the lid on Vienna’s passion for Sacher Torte and all things chocolate.
-Cute little human shaped robot Pepper excitedly welcomes you to the Chocolate Museum and helps you around by answering your questions.
-First, you will learn about the Austro-Hungarian royals’ adoration for chocolate – Empress Maria Theresa even had her own imperial chocolate maker; why we had coffeehouses but no chocolateries for a long time, and other fascinating historic and cultural facts.
+Just opposite the Giant Ferris Wheel lift the lid on Vienna’s passion for Sacher Torte and all things chocolate.
+At the Chocolate Museum you will learn about the Latin American roots of chocolate, and the Austro-Hungarian royals’ adoration for ‘Kakao’ : for example, Empress Maria Theresa even had her own imperial chocolate maker!
 Where most jaws drop is at the larger than life chocolate figures from art, history and entertainment.
-Children particularly love the cocoa jungle and exploring in the games section which chocolate types they are.
-Find out more.

 Madame Tussauds Vienna